bscotch/rumpus-ce/README.md

 + [Bscotch Privacy Policy](https://beta.bscotch.net/privacy)
 + [Feedback](https://beta.bscotch.net/feedbag/rumpus?tags=rce,github) - Our official channel for collecting feedback.
 You can also create Issues on Github.

+## Rate Limits

+The Rumpus APIs enforce strict rate limiting, but if you are using the APIs responsibly you shouldn't have to worry about them.
+The exact numbers are subject to change at any moment, so they are not listed here.
+If you run into limits, optimize your requests by caching responses, making batch requests, and throttling requests.

+Rate limits are on a per-user basis.
+Anonymous requests are limited at the IP address level.

 ## Browser vs. Server

 This project can be used in both a browser and non-browser (server/nodejs) context.
 However, differences between those two contexts, in particular with CORS and JavaScript feature variation across browsers, may create problems in some contexts.